 Students interested in receiving federal student aid should continue to complete a Free Application for Federal Student Aid (FAFSA) for each school year that they wish to be considered for aid.
 Below are the detailed descriptions of different loan options available for undergraduate students.

 Subsidized Direct Stafford Loans | Unsubsidized Direct Stafford LoansFederal Perkins Loans | Direct PLUS Loans | Private Education Loans

-A Subsidized Direct Stafford Loan is a low-interest loan made to the student for education-related expenses.
+A Subsidized Direct Stafford Loan is a low-interest loan made to the undergraduate student for education-related expenses.
+The student must demonstrate financial need for Subsidized Stafford Loan eligibility.
 The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester).
 For loans first disbursed on or after July 1, 2012, Subsidized Stafford Loans are no longer eligible for this interest subsidy during the 6 month grace period following the student's separation from school.
-Subsidized Stafford Loans have a fixed interest rate, a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.
+Subsidized Stafford Loans have a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.

 For more detailed information about the Direct Stafford Loan programs visit the U.S. Department of Education web page for Direct Stafford Loans.
 If students are eligible for a Federal Stafford loan (Subsidized or Unsubsidized), they need to complete an Entrance Counseling session.
 This session covers the rights and responsibilities of a Direct Stafford Loan borrower and is a federal requirement prior to obtaining the loan funds.

 After you have completed the Entrance Counseling session, you will complete and sign the Master Promissory Note (MPN).
 Funds are usually disbursed within 3-5 business days, or the beginning of the semester.